unm-digital-history/campus-history/essays/sub/index.md

 At 3:30am on Tuesday, April 30, in a militarized police action, the New Mexico State Police arrested 21 protestors.
 A statement from the United Academics of UNM, the union representing the faculty, read "We urge President Stokes and Provost Holloway to de-escalate their response toward students exercising their first amendment rights."
 Daily Lobo Ella Daniel and Paloma Chapa, May 1, 2024.

+## An Exclusive Audio Interview with the SUB Itself

+Coming soon!

 ## A 3D Image of a sub purchased at the SUB on April 29, 2025